Learn from a Convicted Felon about White Collar Fraud

 White Collar Fraud Blog & Articles

-My White Collar Fraud blog discusses, white-collar crime, securities fraud, financial disclosures, the accounting profession, internal controls, Sarbanes-Oxley, government corruption, and other related topics.
+My White Collar Fraud blog investigates white-collar crime, securities fraud, accounting irregularities, corruption, and other related topics.
 Red flags and other financial reporting irregularities investigated and reported in this blog are referred to appropriate government agencies as a whistleblower.
-Material from my blog has been used by the Securities and Exchange Commission and in class action lawsuits against certain public companies for improper accounting practices and financial disclosures.
+Material from my blog has been used by the Securities and Exchange Commission and plaintiff attorneys in class action lawsuits against certain public companies for improper accounting practices and financial disclosures.

 My blog was recommended by the Journal of Accountancy.
 The Huffington Post named me one of the 25 most feared financial reporters in America.